 4 | Bean Sprouts

 There are several different kinds of bean sprouts that are popular these days.
-Lentil, mung, garbanzo, and soybean are just a few.
+Lentils, mung beans, garbanzo beans, and soybeans are just a few.
 Most bean sprouts have big shoots and a hearty flavor, so they make a great addition to stir-fries and even coleslaws.

-One of the most awesome things about bean sprouts when it comes to nutrition is their high protein content.
+One of the most awesome things about bean sprouts, nutritionally speaking, is their high protein content.
 Bean sprouts have higher levels of vitamin C and folate (B9) than regular cooked beans.
 This makes them a hearty source of DNA-repairing antioxidants.

 There are benefits for each type of bean.
 Mung beans are extremely hearty, so they are super easy and fast to grow.
 Want to go from dried beans to sprouts on your plate in 2 days?
 Go for the mungs!